GlobalFood/integration_docs/fetch_menu/README.md

 -----------

 **DISCLAIMER:**
 Results may contain some fields which are not documented here.
 This means that they are deprecated or only used internally.
-They are in the process of being removed from the Accepted Orders API.
+They are in the process of being removed from the Fetch Menu API.
 The last section includes a list of relevant fields so please expect and store only those.

 ### Menus